Girl You Know It's True (song): Background

-Recording

-The Milli Vanilli version of "Girl You Know It's True", recorded at Frank Farian's FAR studios in Rosbach, Germany in the spring of 1988, started with only a drum track and two female vocalists, Linda Rocco and Jodie Rocco, American twin sisters living in Germany and successful in the music industry.
-Farian asked the girls to listen to the Numarx version so they would know what to sing.
-The record was on a turntable in the studio and Farian played the vocal parts for the girls.
-There was only the drum track to follow, making the Rocco twins the first vocals on the track.

 Chart performance

 "Girl You Know It's True" was a big success in the United States, peaking at No. 2 on the Billboard Hot 100 for the week ending 1 April 1989.
 It became the first of five top 5 singles for Milli Vanilli and spent a total of 26 weeks on the chart.

 Critical reception

 American magazine Cash Box called the song "an average quasi-rap that goes nowhere."